mamoore1440/personal-site/src/content/finished-parts/Logic.md

   => Money would be a detriment (11)

 ### The Model In General
-Ownership of Supply would be a detriment (5) && Economic efficiency and average Utility gained per moment is strongly positively correlated
+Ownership of Supply would be a detriment (5)
-  => Ownership of Supply would not exist (6)
+&& Economic efficiency and average Utility gained per moment is strongly positively correlated && People prioritize Humanity and specifically maximizing Humanities Utility => Ownership of Supply would not exist (6)

-Money would be a detriment (11) && Economic efficiency and average Utility gained per moment is strongly positively correlated
+Money would be a detriment (11)
-  => Money would not exist (12)
+&& Economic efficiency and average Utility gained per moment is strongly positively correlated && People prioritize Humanity and specifically maximizing Humanities Utility => Money would not exist (12)

 Ownership of Supply would not exist (6)